haxworx/NodeInTheWhole/Sanctoshare-0.8.2.2.1/README.txt

    The "watch directory" should be the full path.
 This stops confusion!

    Major Changes:

+   *  Chanegd name to "drop" and version to 0.2.2.0

    *  As of 0.8.2.1 the IPC has been fixed and improved upon.
       Will resend if broken transfer has occurred upon next run.